Staff Shortages in Labs

 Laboratory workers often include lab technicians, biosafety officers, environmental health and safety staff, quality assurance/control staff, and scientists.
 According to a recent poll, labs have seen vacancy rates in some positions up to 25%, but most often are between 7% to 11% (Stone, 1).
 Much of this is attributed to burnout faced by personnel.
 One poll found that 85.3% of laboratory professionals described themselves as being burnt-out (Golab, 1).
 As professionals begin to leave the field, the remaining personnel become more overwhelmed by incurring the extra labor.
 Current disinfection treatments can contribute significantly to burnout because of their laborious and time-consuming nature, including:

-• Bulky Equipment: Multiple decontamination systems on the market are bulky, heavy, and challenging to transport throughout a facility because they have multiple parts.
-This can be extremely time-consuming and labor intensive for the environmental monitoring staff that are already overwhelmed by other tasks.
+- Bulky Equipment: Multiple decontamination systems on the market are bulky, heavy, and challenging to transport throughout a facility because they have multiple parts.
+This can be extremely time-consuming and labor-intensive for the environmental monitoring staff who are already overwhelmed by other tasks.
 Other decontamination equipment is designed to be carried on a technician’s back, potentially increasing workplace hazards from heavy equipment handling.
-CURIS offers easy to use one touch operation that never includes heavy equipment or complicated multi-piece systems, increasing early adoption.
+CURIS offers easy-to-use one-touch operation that never includes heavy equipment or complicated multi-piece systems, increasing early adoption.

 The CURIS Solution